 Register a Business in Canada – For Visa and Immigration Applicants

-Some immigration or work permit applicants need to start businesses in Canada prior or upon their arrival.
+Some immigration or work permit applicants need to start businesses in Canada before or upon their arrival.
 For example, consider the following options:

-- Work permit under LMIA exemption code C11 (IMP)
+- A work permit under LMIA exemption code C11 (IMP)

 - Job Creators Work Permit Canada